 3. Create a training tracker Excel template

 If you like to kick it old school (or don’t have the budget for dedicated training software), you can always track employee training in Excel.
-To make your life a little easier, though, you might want to create a training tracker Excel template.
+To make your life a little easier, though, you might want to create a training tracker Excel or Google Sheet template.

-The most important metrics for tracking employee training
+What are the most important metrics for tracking training?

-So, now you know how to monitor employee performance, and why it’s so important.
+So, now you know how to track employee training, and why it’s so important.
 But what metrics should you use?

-One of the best benefits of online training for employees is that you get to track all of the important metrics on your LMS.
+One of the benefits of online training for employees is that you get to track all of the important metrics on your LMS, especially those that are hard or even impossible to gather manually.
 Yup.
 An LMS can be great employee training tracking software – one convenient place for delivering and tracking training at the same time!